Group Incentives and Rational Voting: Pivotality and Voting

 \section{Pivotality and Voting}

-In the voting game, each voter simultaneously decides whether to vote $ \mathcal{A}$, vote $\mathcal{B}$ or abstain.
-Voting is costly: any voter who votes, whether for $\mathcal{A}$ or $\mathcal{B}$, pays a cost $c$.
-The concept of pivotality lies at the heart of rational choice analyses of voting.
-Voters weigh the costs and benefits of voting: they vote for the alternative they prefer (at least in two-party competition), but they only vote when their expected influence on the outcome outweighs the cost of voting.
-The standard concept of this influence is the likelihood of shifting the outcome from one party to another.
-We refer to this as the outcome pivot, $OP_{A}$.

-Voters can also be pivotal in terms of the distribution of the prize.
-That is, by voting for party $\mathcal{A}$, a voter not only increases the likelihood that party $\mathcal{A}$ wins, she also increases the probability that her group will be the most supportive group and so receive selective benefits from party $\mathcal{A}$.
-We refer to the likelihood of being pivotal in terms of prize allocation as the Prize Pivot, $PP_{A}$.
+The standard concept of voter pivotality is the likelihood of shifting the outcome of an election from one party to another.
+We refer to this as the outcome pivot, $OP_{A}$, which is defined formally below.
+Voters can also be pivotal in terms of the distribution of the prize or punishment.
+That is, by voting for party $\mathcal{A}$, a voter may not only increase the likelihood that party $\mathcal{A}$ wins; she also increases the probability that her group will be the most supportive group and reduces the probability that her group is the least supportive group.
+We refer to the likelihood of being pivotal in terms of prize allocation as the Prize Pivot, $PP_{A}$ and the likelihood of being pivotal in terms of punishment allocation as the Penalty Pivot, $QP_{A}$.
 In all cases we define analogous terms with respect to party $\mathcal{B}$.

-As Myerson (1998) demonstrates, the Poisson model provides a convenient framework for modeling pivotality.
-The approach assumes that the size of a group is a Poisson distributed random variable.
-In the case of the current model, group $k$ has $N_{k}$ members, where $N_{k}$ is an unknown random variable that is Poisson distributed with mean $n_{k}$.
-Given this Poisson assumption, from the perspective of each member of group $k$, the votes of the other $N_{k}-1$ members of $k$ (excluding themselves) can also be assumed to be Poisson distributed with mean $n_{k}$.
-This result, which Myerson (1998, Theorem 2 p384) refers to as \textit{environmental equivalence }, means that each voter's calculation about the other members of the group is mathematically equivalent to an external analyst's perspective of the whole group.
+Following from the \textit{environmental equivalence} result of Myerson (1998, Theorem 2), from the perspective of each member of group $k$, the other $N_{k}-1$ members of $k$ can also be assumed to be Poisson distributed with mean $n_{k}$.
+This feature makes the Poisson framework especially attractive for modeling pivotality as the voter's and analyst's assessment of other voters coincide.

-Environmental equivalence results from two factors perfectly offsetting each other.
-The first factor is a signal about group size.
-Given that an individual is a member of the group provides the signal that the expected group size is larger than the prior mean.
-The second factor is that when formulating her optimal actions, a voter considers only the $N_{k}-1$ other members of the group.
-These two factors result in each voter's perception of the other members of her group being identical to the analyst's perception of the whole group.
-This feature makes the Poisson framework especially attractive for modeling pivotality.